-Last Updated on 15th September 2020 by Tuppenny
+Last Updated on 14th December 2020 by Emma

 This year is the first year where I was truly thankful that I knew how to prepare for food shortage because it actually happened.

 I was never so grateful for my little pantry stockpile than when we were faced with a lockdown, something I’ve never experienced before.

 The shock of the difficulties every country in the world faced has led to all us experiencing some very difficult times.

 Times when we all need to be thinking about building a food stockpile very quickly.